Planning a move to Auckland, New Zealand?

 Living in Auckland comes at a price.
 However, the cost of living in this city greatly depends on your living situation and where you live.
-For example, living in Auckland isthmus is quite expensive relative to average income.
+For example, living in Auckland is quite expensive relative to average income.

 If you’re a nature-lover, you’ll be pleased to know that Auckland is one of only a couple of non-tropical places on the planet with a rainforest.
 The city has lovely walking tracks, offering its dwellers a chance to take a hike amidst native Kauri trees, surrounded by beautiful bird songs, while still being relatively close to the city.